 - SolarWinds Access Rights Manager (FREE TRIAL) The reporting engine of this access rights monitor will help you prove GDPR compliance.

-- ManageEngine EventLog Analyzer This SIEM tool not only searches for security breaches, but it also confirms the ongoing security of sensitive data, making it great for demonstrating GDPR compliance.
+- ManageEngine EventLog Analyzer (FREE TRIAL) This SIEM tool not only searches for security breaches, but it also confirms the ongoing security of sensitive data, making it great for demonstrating GDPR compliance.

 - LogicGate A cloud-based risk compliance assessor that helps you keep within GDPR requirements.